The oldest public wildflower garden in the United States

 The flowers are 5-parted, about one inch long, with the sepals of the calyx forming a long 5-ribbed tube that ends with 5 very narrow pointed teeth at the end of each rib.
 The tube can have pinkish-blue tones.
 Flower stalks are 2 to 4 times as long as the calyx.
 The 5 petals are united at their bases to form a tube and exiting the calyx tube they form the corolla of 2 lips with the upper lip having 2 erect lobes and the lower lip 3 lobes with the middle lower lobe arching up into the open throat of the corolla.
 The base of the lower lip has fine yellowish hair on the inside obscuring the inside of the throat.
 Petals are pink to blue (some would say lilac-purple), rarely white.
 There are 4 stamens arranged in pairs of different length.
 The style has a 2-lipped stigma leading to a 2-locular ovary.

-Fruit: Fertile flowers produce an oblong capsule containing many small seeds (700 to 6000) that are oblong with a reticulated surface and dispersed by the wind shaking the stem.
+Fruit: Fertile flowers produce an oblong capsule 10 to 12 mm long, containing many small seeds (500 to 1000) that are oblong with a reticulated surface and dispersed by the wind shaking the stem.
 Seeds are extremely small, exceeding 2 million to the ounce.
-They require 60 days of cold stratification for germination and can only be surface sown, as would happen naturally.
+They require 60 days of cold stratification for germination and can only be surface sown, as would happen naturally - they need light to germinate.
 Pollination is usually by 3 species of worker bumblebees.

 Habitat: Monkey Flower grows from a rhizomatous root system in moist areas such as marshes, wet meadows, and streambanks.
-It needs full to partial sun in wet ot wet-mesic conditions.
+It needs full to partial sun in wet to wet-mesic conditions.
 The plant can from small groups from the creeping rhizomes or from self-seeding.
-It is not agressive in vegetative reproduction.
+It is not aggressive in vegetative reproduction.

 Names: The genus name Mimulus is the Latin diminutive of mimus, meaning 'a mimic', as the flower corolla is said to resemble (or mimic) the face of a monkey.
 The species, ringens, means 'gaping' and refers to the open throat of an open 2-lipped corolla. [note - this could apply to a number of flowers, particularly in the mint family.]
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.